jessabc/quizzical/README.md

 # Quizzical

-This is my solution to the [Quizzical Scrimba solo project](https://scrimba.com/learn/frontend/solo-project-pro-quizzical-co24f49bea8aace7c174082c8) using the [Figma design](https://www.figma.com/file/E9S5iPcm10f0RIHK8mCqKL/Quizzical-App?node-id=0-1) provided.
+This is my solution to the [Quizzical Scrimba solo project](https://scrimba.com/learn/frontend/solo-project-pro-quizzical-co24f49bea8aace7c174082c8).

 ## Table of contents